winningproduct/learn-portal/content/4-plan/15-release-management.md

 ---
-templateKey: "model-post"
-indexingField: 8-Stabilize
 title: "Release Management"
-metaTitle: ""
-metaDescription: ""
-subtitle: "A better release management practices play a major role in stabilizing the product in long run"
-date: 2020-4-17T15:04:10.000Z
-featuredpost: true
-featuredimage: "/img/Release-Management.jpg"
+metaTitle: "Release Management | WP"
-description: "Release management is typically a set of processes and practices to be followed when doing any changes to the existing system.
+metaDescription: "Release management is typically a set of processes and practices to be followed when doing any changes to the existing system.
 Changes can be categorized as bug fixes, feature development and Platform/UX/Technology Shift."

 metaTags:
   - Stabilize
   - Release management
-  - Winning Product Canvas
+  - Winning Product
 ---

 ## Why